-(i) Copyright
+(i)Copyright

-The simple use of information property protected by a copyright does not constitute an infringement of a copyrighted work protected by the Copyright Law.
+Simply watching or listening to information property protected by a copyright does not constitute an infringement of a copyrighted work protected by the Copyright Act.
 Therefore, the user (licensee) may continue to use the information property, so long as he does not otherwise violate the assignee's copyright.

-Some acts other than simple use, such as the copying of information property for nonpersonal use, and the modification of information property (alteration or adaptation), are highly likely to constitute violations of the copyright.
+On the other hand, some acts other than simple watching or listening, such as the copying or modifying (alteration or adaptation) of information property, which do not fall with the provisions on right limitation of the Copyright Act are highly likely to constitute violations of the copyright of the assignee.